SaadUrRehmanBaig/Data-vizualisation/EU27_Tourism_Recovery_Presentation.md

 - **2023-2024:** The Renaissance (0% to +8%)

 **The Blue Zone - Full Recovery Period:**
 *"See that blue shaded area?
 That's where our story transforms from survival to success.
-By January 2023, EU27 tourism had not just recovered—it had begun to thrive again.
+By January 2023, European Union tourism had not just recovered—it had begun to thrive again.
 The annotation points to this exact moment: 'Full Recovery Achieved.'
 But the story doesn't end there.
 It gets better."*

 **The Emotional Arc:**
 *"This line represents more than statistics.
 It represents hope returning to empty hotels, life flowing back into silent streets, dreams being rebooked after years of cancellation.
 Every upward tick is a family reunited, a business saved, a community revived."*